Eyewire: Methods

 The activity of each neuron in a 350 × 300 × 60 μm3 portion of a retina was determined by two-photon microscopy.
 Using serial block-face scanning electron microscopy, the same volume was stained to bring out the contrast of the plasma membranes, sliced into layers by a microtome, and imaged using an electron microscope.

-A neuron is selected by the researchers.
-The program chooses a cubic volume associated with that neuron for the player, along with an artificial intelligence's best guess for tracing the neuron through the two-dimensional images.
+A number of in-progress neurons are selected by the researchers for tracing.
+After the player chooses which neuron to work on, the program chooses a cubic volume associated with that neuron for the player.
+This volume is first segmented into a number of (invisible to the player) supervoxels before an artificial intelligence performs a conservative best guess for tracing the neuron through the two-dimensional images.
+The artificial intelligence used is a convolutional deep learning neural network, a type of artificial intelligence often used for feature detectors.
+Multiple players will independently finish the reconstruction of the cube, creating a community consensus that is then submitted.
+These submitted consensuses are then checked by more experienced players.